 - Cost is less of a concern.

-For a quick comparison, the properties of both aluminum 6061 and 7075 are listed in the table below.
+For a quick comparison, the properties of both aluminum 6061 and 7075 aluminum are listed in the table below.

 Property | Aluminum 6061 | Aluminum 7075 |